ANALYSIS-After 2014's party, investors in U.S. stock market may face a hangover

 Switching to more of a reliance on sales growth rather than the Fed's cheap money may not be an easy transition.
 Fourth-quarter estimates have plunged in recent weeks, largely in the energy sector as crude oil prices have cratered.
 Annual growth is now expected to come in at 4.3 percent for the S&P 500 in the fourth quarter, down from a forecast of 11.1 percent growth on only October 1.

-Citigroup's chief equity strategist, Tobias Levkovich, in a note on Tuesday, said estimate cuts in the next few weeks, when companies typically warn if they expect to report disappointing quarterly results, could lead to some reversals and volatility, as "some of the late 2014 S&P 500 gains appear to have been borrowed from 2015's returns."
+Citigroup's chief equity strategist Tobias Levkovich, in a note on Tuesday, said estimate cuts in the next few weeks, when companies typically warn if they expect to report disappointing results, could lead to some reversals and volatility, as "some of the late 2014 S&P 500 gains appear to have been borrowed from 2015's returns," he wrote.

 Earnings expectations for S&P 500 companies for the first half of next year aren't that encouraging: First- and second-quarter earnings growth estimates currently stand at 5.3 percent and 5.9 percent, respectively.